-There are things you can do inside of the product as well, refer-a-friend or conversion rate optimization or whatever.
+There are things you can do inside the product as well: refer-a-friend, conversion rate optimization, or whatever.
 But there's rarely one silver-bullet.
-Usually it's one, or two, or three primary channels, and then a whole bunch of other tests and optimizations.
+Usually it's one, or two, or three primary channels, and then a bunch of other tests and optimizations.
 Things that work for a day, a week, a month, a year, and then kind of go away.

 Our business is a little different because we're a marketplace business and we're also based on geographies.
 Sometimes we’re advertising to customers, but it’s actually less focused on volume of consumers and the profitability of those consumers.
 Sometimes it's actually about filling the merchant or the supply side of the business.

 The more customers you get the more inventory you can get.
 If you're starting a new vertical or geography, you want to acquire a bunch of customers and enough supply to keep them happy, even if it’s not super profitable.
 It’s similar to Uber - when they started a new city, they paid drivers a minimum amount until they got enough demand that they didn't have to do that anymore.

 Strategies for scaling marketplace businesses

 DI: Let's talk a little bit about marketplaces.
 That's a challenging model for a lot of people.
 What are some of the other lessons you've learned trying to build out two sides of the marketplace at the same time?

 Elan: Ten years ago there wasn't a ton of information about this, and the chicken and egg problem was the big question.
 But these days it’s actually pretty well documented.
 One of our investors, Insight Venture Partners, has this document called the Periodic Table of Marketplace Businesses which talks about all the metrics you have to look with example benchmarks.